Skip to content

 }

-kani::any() tells Kani to test all possible integer values for x and y.
+The first annotation tells Kani to run this verification function, and the second annotation tells the normal Rust compiler to ignore this function.
+The expression kani::any() tells Kani to test all possible integer values for x and y.

 Now we run Kani:

-Unfortunatlely, Kani does not terminate because the loop in$euclid is potentially unbounded.
+Unfortunatlely, Kani does not terminate because the loop in $euclid is potentially unbounded.

 Unwinding bound